After many requests from our workshop students, I am posting the Perfect Madeira Cake blog. Good luck and hope this helps you.

 - Lindy’s Madeira should be cooked at 160°C but, as I have a fan oven, I turn it down 20 degrees to 140°C and place a bowl of water on the shelf.
 My oven has baking trays that slide directly into it so I put one tray in for the cake to sit on and place another tray above it giving enough room for the cake tin plus about three inches clearance.
 If you don’t have trays that slide in, just use the shelves and place a baking sheet under the cake and on the shelf above.

 - Cream the butter and sugar until white.
 What I do is turn on the mixer and leave it to do it’s thing while I get on with the next stage.
 This will take about 5-10 minutes.

-- Line the inside of the tin as usual and then line the outside of the tin with newspaper – I use lots – at least 5 pages folded to about the height of the tin and secured with Sellotape.
+- Line the inside of the tin as usual and then line the outside of the tin with newspaper – I use lots – at least 5 pages, folded to just above the height of the tin and secured with tape or string.
 This means that the cake will cook slower around the outside and more evenly throughout so you do not end up with a dome in the middle.

 - When you spoon the mixture into the baking tin you need to scoop out the middle, so all the mixture is around the side of the cake tin and you can see the tin at the bottom (a bit like a ring doughnut!)
 Don’t be nervous and just make a small dip in the middle – you really need to scoop it up the sides of the tin.